finite-loop/finiteloop/src/settings/global.md

   FiniteLoop - We are a boutique consulting firm focusing on experience design and highly scalable architecture.
 logo: /img/flLogo.png
+trademark: 'Finiteloop® is the registered trademark of Khyateh Consulting Pvt Ltd'
 introText: >-
   We are a boutique consulting firm focusing on experience design and highly scalable architecture.